rtb7syl/snooogie/README.md

  As,of now it supports only 3 different kinds (sets) of command line args,each of them serving quite a different purpose

- *  Takes in a JSON file path(absolute),containing info (url/domain name, range of ports to be scanned) about various hosts, and number of processes to be spawned for concurrent scanning of multiple hosts,and logs a pretty-printed JSON object containing info of all those hosts.
+* Takes in a JSON file path(absolute),containing info (url/domain name, range of ports to be scanned) about various hosts, and number of processes to be spawned for concurrent scanning of multiple hosts,and logs a pretty-printed JSON object containing info of all those hosts. cd

    > The JSON file has the following format :